thenagababupython/docker-info/README.md

 pubic registry -does not contain authatcation and tl certifacates

-# if you start server newly then execute this command :
+# if you start docker server newly then execute this command :

   ```
   sudo chmod -R 777 /var/run/docker.sock